scottctr/NStateManager/README.md

 We used `StateConfiguration.AddTriggerAction` on the Open state so the `action` will only occur for the AddItem and Pay events if the sale is in the Open state.
 Use `StateMachine.AddTriggerAction` to execute an actions across all states.
 In a latter version, we'll have a trigger action to cancel a sale, which will be on the `StateMachine` and not include a `TRequest`.

 That does it for the Open state, so let's consider the Complete state.
 Complete is the final state in this version, so there's nothing to configure.
 We don't want to take any further actions or transition to any other states.
-For completeness and to see another feature, let's print a message when a sale enters the Complete state
+For completeness and to see another feature, let's print a message when a sale enters the Complete state.
 ```C#
 _stateMachine.ConfigureState(SaleState.Complete).AddEntryAction(_ => Output.WriteLine("Sale is complete"));
 ```